python-attrs/attrs/docs/api.rst

    Instances of this class are frequently used for introspection purposes like:

-   - :func:`fields` returns a tuple of them.
+   - `fields` returns a tuple of them.
    - Validators get them passed as the first argument.

    .. warning::